Quick reference guide

 However, if the sale of a participation in a Luxembourg company qualifying as a substantial participation is made within a period of six months after the acquisition, any gain realized upon the sale will be taxed in Luxembourg, unless a double tax treaty provides otherwise.

-As a rule, any profit realized in the context of a transfer of assets/liabilities in the case of a demerger is subject to Luxembourg CIT.
-Realized hidden reserves (built-in gains), goodwill and fiscal reserves that are not retained following the demerger will be added to taxable profits in the year of the merger or division.
-However, tax law provides possibilities to realize the demerger in a tax-neutral way under certain conditions.
-Situations must, therefore, be analyzed on a case-by-case basis.
+As a rule, any latent gain disclosed in the context of a transfer of assets and/or liabilities in the case of a merger or demerger is subject to Luxembourg CIT (whilst a loss is generally deductible).
+Goodwill and other fiscal reserves that are not retained following the demerger will be added to taxable profits in the year of the merger or demerger.
+However, tax law provides broad possibilities for carrying out domestic and cross-border demergers in a tax-neutral way, under certain conditions, for the company itself and for its shareholders.
+A case-by-case analysis is generally necessary.

 Indirect tax